Table of Contents

 These durable tools are divided into two types: manual pallet jacks and electric pallet jacks.
 Depending on the scale and scope of the project, either can be a viable option.

 It is important to note that all pallet jack operators are required by OSHA to complete a safety training pallet jack course and receive their pallet jack certification.
 The rest of this article will be focused on how to properly use a pallet jack, but keep in mind that reading through this article alone will not suffice for training.
-In order to be considered a qualified operator, you will need to take an OSHA-compliant safety course.
+In order to be considered a qualified operator, you will need to take an OSHA Aligned safety course.

 One of the most important things to do before using a pallet jack is to perform an inspection.
 Check that everything is ready and functional.
 Look for concerns like loose prongs, uneven wheels, and charging cords that aren't properly stored.